 Example 13.b The inspectors noted that for the nuclear grade valve actuators, Limitorque only specified a life expectancy of 40 years or 2000 cycles, whichever came first.
 With implementation of extended 20-year plant licenses, EPRI conducted Limitorque actuator testing to develop a methodology that may be applied to justify extension of the life of an actuator to 60 years and 4000 cycles.
 Licensees referencing this methodology must implement the conditions specified in the EPRI report to extend the life of their actuators.
 The Limitorque actuator fatigue life extension process requires additional engineering review, analysis, and thrust evaluation of each actuator to justify the life extension.
 Limitorque has approved the use of the EPRI methodology for actuator fatigue life extension.
 While reviewing MOV program documents, the inspector noted that the licensee had extended the service life of its Limitorque MOVs without a corresponding engineering analysis.
 The inspector noted the licensee already entered their period of extended plant operation.

-The PD: The licensee failed to analyze the acceptability of extending the service life of MOV (specific name(s)) which is contrary to 10 CFR 50, Appendix B, Criterion V, “Instructions, Procedures, and Drawings” (or for MOVs, 10 CFR Part 50.55a(b)(3)(ii))
+The PD: The licensee failed to analyze the acceptability of extending the service life of MOV (specific name(s)) which is contrary to 10 CFR 50, Appendix B, Criterion V, “Instructions, Procedures, and Drawings,” (or for MOVs, 10 CFR Part 50.55a(b)(3)(ii))

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective because once performed, the additional engineering review, analysis, and thrust evaluation of each actuator demonstrated the actuators met their design basis functions for their extended design life and the subject valves do not need additional testing or maintenance as a result of the verification per the site MOV program documents.
 In performing the reviews and analysis, the conditions in MTM below did not apply (i.e., for minor, design assumptions were not changed to obtain favorable results).